spf13/viper/README.md

 ### Decoding Custom Formats

-A frequently requested feature for Viper is adding more value formats and decoders.
-For example, parsing character (dot, comma, semicolon, etc) separated strings into slices.
+A frequently requested feature is adding more value formats and decoders (for example; parsing character delimited strings into slices.
 This is already available in Viper using mapstructure decode hooks.

 Read more in [this blog
 post](https://sagikazarmark.hu/blog/decoding-custom-formats-with-viper/).